MattSLangford/Tiny-Theme-for-Micro.blog/README.md

 #### **1.1.0**
 - Removed the Settings Screen for the bio page.
 Instead, it now pulls from the "About Me" field on your account.
 - Added support for Micro.blog's Bookshelf feature
-- Add attribution but hide by default
+- Add attribution but hidden by default

 #### 1.0.6
 - New fix for horizontal scrolling issue with long strings of text